directus/directus/docs/concepts/application.md

-# App Overview
+# The Directus Application

 > The Directus App is the presentation layer for your data, content, and assets.
-It uses a left-to-right visual
-> hierarchy for organization and navigation.
+It uses a left-to-right visual hierarchy for organization and navigation.
 Below we cover the App's global elements and individual pages.

-## Global Elements
+The Directus App is decoupled from, and powered by, the Directus API.
+It provides a way for both technical admins and non-technical users to view and manage content of the connected database.
+It is written in [Vue.js](https://vuejs.org), is completely modular, and is highly customizable.

+## App Section Hierarchy

 <img class="full shadow" src="../assets/app-overview.svg" />